Multitallented/MultiScrAI/README.md

 1. Duplicate the *Gruntfile.example.js* file to *Gruntfile.js*
 2. Replace the *email* and *password* fields with your details
 3. *Gruntfile.js* is already added to the .gitignore
+4. Optional: Uncomment the grunt-screeps plugin exec in *pom.xml*

 **Compiling and Deploying**